 Usually light sensitivity is an irritation or an annoyance.
-The light bothers you, so you put on some sunglasses or migraine glasses/sunglasses and all is well.
+The light bothers you, so you put on some sunglasses or photophobia glasses and all is well.
 However, sometimes it can be a sign that something else is going on or indicate a more serious condition.
 It is important to know when you should call the doctor for your light sensitivity.

 Call your doctor immediately or go to the nearest emergency room if:

 - Your light sensitivity is moderate or severe.

 - You have hit your head or lost consciousness.

 - Your light sensitivity is accompanied by a stiff neck, headache, and nausea (and it isn’t a migraine).

 - You have an abrasion on your eye’s surface.

 Don’t take chances.
 You want to protect your vision and stay healthy.
 If your light sensitivity is accompanied by any other symptoms that you find disturbing, don’t wait to see if it goes away or gets worse.
 Call your doctor right away.
 Trust your instincts.

 What to do if you have light sensitivity.

 There are ways to get some relief from light sensitivity.
 Light filtering lenses that are specifically designed for blocking certain types of light that are known to cause a sensitivity to light can help tremendously.
 You should also look at what is causing the problem.
 For instance, if you have dry eye you can get drops and treat that in addition to treating the light sensitivity issue.